ivanos/dobby_ui_lib/README.md

 Dobby UI is a web UI for inspecting Dobby.
 It relies on the Dobby REST interface.

 ## Usage
-Dobby UI can be included ith a Dobby REST server so that the Dobby UI is served by the same webserver providing the REST interface.
+Dobby UI can be included in a Dobby REST server so that the Dobby UI is served by the same webserver providing the REST interface.
 See https://github.com/ivanos/dobby_allinone_node.git for an example.